epfl-ada/ada-2021-project-sars/README.md

 ## Additional Datasets

 ## Methodology
-*  (1) Topic Modeling to find the quotes for the four topics defnied.
+*  (1) Topic Modeling to find the quotes for the four topics defined.
     *   First metric to determine key events per topic: aggregate the time of quotes in a month.
 Find the number of quotes in each specific timeframe.
 This distribution will tell us if something special happened in this month for a certain topic.
 So the y axis will be the month, the x axis will be the month.
     * This gives us a timeline of key events but does not give us information related to the actual events (we have clusters of quotes for each month but do not know what the cluster refers to).
     *  Plot/Aggregate the quotes per topics for each specific topic in a single month.
 That will help us determine if something specific happened in a month - relate big event to the number of quotes clustered in a given timeframe.